(December 14, 2017 / JNS)

 Shapir compared the arrival of the new aircraft with the introduction of “the best cavalry force ever seen” by the American officer George S. Patton in 1913, just before the eruption of World War I.

-“In my eyes, the F-35 is like the best cavalry sword,” said Shapir.
+“In my eyes, the F-35 is like the best cavalry force,” said Shapir.
 “It’s the best-ever fighter jet, in an era when the role of fighter jets is slowly disappearing.”